-Cosinuke comes to EKU following five successful seasons as an assistant coach / recruiting coordinator at the University of Cincinnati (2014 to 2018).
+Cosinuke came to EKU following five successful seasons as an assistant coach / recruiting coordinator at the University of Cincinnati (2014 to 2018).
 He helped lead the Bearcats to the 2015 American Athletic Conference (AAC) Tournament championship and a trip to the 2015 NCAA Tournament.

-“I’d like to thank the administration for believing in me to lead this program,” Cosinuke said.
+“I’d like to thank the administration for believing in me to lead this program,” Cosinuke said upon being hired.
 “I’d also like to especially thank Neil Stafford for helping to shape me into the coach I am today.
 Richmond is a wonderful town and EKU is an exceptional university.
 I feel blessed to be given this opportunity, and I look forward to the challenge.
 My wife Alexis, my daughter, Iris, and I are ready to be part of the community and extended EKU Family.
 Go Big E!”

 During Cosinuke’s five seasons at Cincinnati, the Bearcats’ RPI rose from No. 237 to No. 11.

 UC recorded five consecutive losing seasons (2009 to 2013) before Cosinuke joined the staff.
 In Cosinuke’s first four seasons in Cincinnati (2014 to 2017), the Bearcats went 46-23-14 (18-13-5 AAC).

 Cincinnati notably finished the 2015 season with a record of 13-6-5 (5-3-1 AAC), giving the Bearcats their best league finish since 2002.
 UC then stormed through the AAC Tournament and stunned USF in a penalty-kick shootout in the title game to win its first ever conference championship and earn its first NCAA bid since 2010.